Safeguarding Children Policy

 - Record the facts of the conversation in writing immediately afterwards using the exact words spoken not implied.
-Sign and date the report (it may be required as evidence).
+(Use the Concerns form).
+If there are signs of physical abuse the Body Map must also be used, indicating where the marks are on the body.
+Sign and date as it may be required as evidence.

 - Do not make assumptions about what the allegations might concern.
 If a member of staff is involved, appropriate steps must be taken to ensure the safety of the child and other children.

-- Report the suspicion to the Safeguarding Lead responsible for Child Protection.
-If the Safeguarding Lead is unavailable report the suspicion to the Deputy Safeguarding Professional.
+- Report the suspicion to the DSL responsible for Child Protection.
+If the DSL is unavailable report the suspicion to the DDSL.
 If neither are available report the suspicion to the Head Teacher.
 Whoever the suspicion has been reported to will take the appropriate action.